umautobots/driving-in-the-matrix/README.md

 ## Citation
 If you find this useful in your research please cite:

-> M. Johnson-Roberson, C. Barto, R. Mehta, S. N. Sridhar, and R. Vasudevan, “Driving in the matrix: Can virtual worlds replace human-generated annotations for real world tasks?,” in IEEE International Conference on Robotics and Automation, pp. 1–8, 2017.
+> M. Johnson-Roberson, C. Barto, R. Mehta, S. N. Sridhar, K. Rosaen and R. Vasudevan, “Driving in the matrix: Can virtual worlds replace human-generated annotations for real world tasks?,” in IEEE International Conference on Robotics and Automation, pp. 1–8, 2017.

     @inproceedings{Johnson-Roberson:2017aa,
         Author = {M. Johnson-Roberson and Charles Barto and Rounak Mehta and Sharath Nittur Sridhar and Karl Rosaen and Ram Vasudevan},